 Featured Recipe: Falafel Burgers

-The key to great falafel is making a flavorful dough.
+The key to healthier falafel is making a flavorful dough.
 No matter how you choose to cook falafel, the dough is made in practically the same manner.

 Start with dried chickpeas or fava beans.
 Soak these beans overnight or up to 24 hours so that they turn creamy and tender.
 If you forget to soak the beans or don't have the time, you can also start with canned chickpeas or garbanzo beans.

-Next add your preferred spices.
+Next, add your preferred spices.
 Traditional falafel recipes include spices like coriander and cumin.
 Cayenne or red pepper is used for a hint of heat.
-Salt and pepper is also added.
+Salt and pepper are also added.

 Mash all of your ingredients with a fork or potato masher.
 For a reliably smooth dough, you can whir all the ingredients in a food processor, too.